JS-2 Model 1944 ChKZ Soviet Heavy Tank Tamiya 1/35

 To draw the white 8mm line on the turret side, I pasted the masking tapes as this photo.
 I cut the blank part of the numbering decal as much as I can, to prevented decal silvering.

 At last, JS-2 was completed.
-JS-2 is German wording, in case Russian wording, it’s IS-2.
+JS-2 is German wording, in the case of Russian wording, it’s IS-2.
 Since Joseph Stalin (Iossif Stalin) is initial, it might be called a Stalin heavy tank.

 43 caliber 122 mm tank gun had immeasurable firepower.
 It was possible to penetrate from the range distance 1,000m through a front armor of the Tiger heavy tank.
 The tank soldier was killed and injured in case of cracked armor, and scattered the inner wall, even if it was not possible to penetrate.
 The survival rate of JS-2 is improved as the armor of JS-2 is 120 mm.

 I dropped the weathering a little, at first I did too much dirty paint and repainting.
-It is necessary to care the balance of the weathering in the front, back, left and right.
+It is necessary to care about the balance of the weathering in the front, back, left, and right.

 I expressed a white cross on the turret and the white belt on the side in a tricky curve as seen longhand.

 Two Russian tank crew.
-I think that I finished it a very good painting.
+I think that I finished with a very good painting.

 The person in the right is a higher rank, though I cannot say that the shoulder strap is accurate.

 After split-up the numbering decals, transparent blank had been removed.

 The reserve fuel tank and saw are the characteristic items for Russian AFV.

-I did the washing and made dirty with the pastel on the trank roller and the caterpillar.
+I did the washing and made it dirty with the pastel on the trank roller and the caterpillar.

 There are molding lines as the weld marks on a reserve tank.